-Join Bryan O'Neil Hughes for an in-depth discussion in this video Making selective edits , part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Making selective edits , part of Lightroom and Photoshop: Black-and-White Photography.

 - Okay, so there are obviously a lot of benefits and flexibility to either a RAW workflow, or a smart object, or smart filter workflow, but sometimes that just isn't going to work.
 With any sort of brush-based operation, that's not gonna cut it.
 So I'm gonna reverse this file to what it originally was, which was a flat PSD, where we're actually interacting with pixels which is something that Photoshop does uniquely well.
 Now before we start talking about doing selective edits, and dodging and burning, I really want to encourage you to duplicate a layer in that workflow, because it is a destructive process.

 Which is to say that we will be affecting the actual pixels.
 So I'm just gonna drag this layer down here to create another one, its going to look exactly the same.
 And then I'm gonna zoom in a little bit.
 And Photoshop has got some really great tools for dodging and burning.
 This is the sort of thing it does uniquely well.
 It wasn't always the case.
 It used to be, that if I came in here, and I said that I want to dodge the shadows, I would get something like this.
 And if you've tried it in the past, and had a bad experience, you definitely want to try this again.

 Its been fixed, and by default, this little checkbox is on that says Protect Tones.
 And if I come in here to dodge the shadows, that's whats gonna happen, I'm just going to dodge the shadows.
 And if I, over that once more, if I say let's dodge the midtones, then its just going to open up the midtones.
 If I want to adjust the brush, I'm going to hit control and option, or control and alt, and I'm gonna drag left to right to adjust the size, and up and down to adjust the hardness.